Pozzo and Lucky, Control and Chaos: Beckett’s ‘Waiting for Godot’

 Woes of Windermere

 Hello readers, I’m afraid that I am not approaching this week’s scribbling in the usual spirit of passionate inquiry, but instead with a feeling of indignation.
-It appears that not even this country’s most revered and storied jewel of nature is held sacred, for in a chilling turn of events surely Blakean in its hellishness, certain repugnant organisations deem it appropriate (or even worse— whisper it— profitable) to dump large amounts […]
+It appears that not even this country’s most revered and storied jewel of nature is held sacred, for in a chilling turn of events surely Blakean in its hellishness, certain repugnant organisations deem it appropriate (or even worse— whisper it— profitable) to dump large […]

 Read more